ParvishGajjar/Talent-Qwest-Backend/README.md

        ../Desktop/Talent-Qwest-Backend> cd src
        ../Desktop/Talent-Qwest-Backend/src> npm run dev

 Voila!
-Your application is live now on your localhost
+Your application is live now on your localhost :tada: